TaitoUnited/taito-cli/README.md

 Taito-cli is designed so that plugins may execute a single command together in co-operation.
 For example running a remote database operation usually involves additional steps like pinpointing the correct database, retrieving secrets, establishing secure connection through a proxy and authenticating using the retrieved secrets.
 Taito-cli executes all this for you with a single command.

+You can also easily extend the predefined command set with your own custom commands and share them with your colleagues.
+And since taito-cli is shipped as a Docker container, no tools need to be installed on the host operating system.
+All dependencies are shipped within the container.

+With the help of *taito-cli*, infrastucture may freely evolve to a flexible hybrid cloud without causing too much headache for developers and devops personnel.

 TODO most common examples (see [help.txt](https://github.com/TaitoUnited/taito-cli/blob/master/help.txt) for all commands)

     taito install